Tzbob/browser-search/README.md

     -h, --help                                              output usage information
     -V, --version                                           output the version number
-    -p, --print, print the compiled javascript
+    -p, --print                                             print the compiled javascript
-    -o, --output [dir], set the output for the index page
+    -o, --output [dir]                                      set the output for the index page
-    -t, --to-index <title, content>, which fields to index
+    -t, --to-index <title, content>                         which fields to index

 ````